ESG disclosure and firm performance before and after IR. The moderating role of governance mechanisms

 Subject MatterAccounting & Finance,Accounting/accountancy,Accounting methods/systems

-ESG disclosure and rm
+ESG disclosure and firm

 performance before and after IR